LMNYX/miyuki/README.md

 ## Setup

-For the ease of deployment <b>Miyuki</b> uses Docker.
-Be sure it's installed on your machine with compose plugin.
+For **Miyuki** to work on your machine you need to have MongoDB and NodeJS pre-installed.
+To simplify deployment and upkeeping proccess use of Docker is recommended.

 ### Production